BadrAlioui/forthProject/README.md

    heroku config:set CLOUDINARY_API_KEY="your_api_key"
    heroku config:set CLOUDINARY_API_SECRET="your_api_secret"```

+**Important Security Note:**
+Sensitive data is stored in a `.env` file, and a `.gitignore` file is used to ensure that this file is not pushed to GitHub.
+This approach keeps your credentials and other confidential information secure.

 Your `requirements.txt` file must include essential packages for a successful deployment on Heroku, such as:

 - **Django**: The web framework.